Frequently Asked Questions

-Level Term Life Insurance is basic, cost-effective protection that allows you to lock in your premium rate for a set period of time.
+Level Term Life Insurance is basic, exclusively priced protection that allows you to lock in your premium rate for a set period of time.
 During that period you pay your premium and in return, know that if your loved ones were to unexpectedly lose you, they could at least have the financial help of the insurance benefit you have arranged for them.
-“Level” means that your rate will remain the same, or level, for the initial term selected (10, 15 or 20 years).
+“Level” means that your rate will remain the same, or level, for the initial term selected (10, 15, or 20 years).

-Combined with its exclusive group rates for physicians and high benefit amounts, this plan is a great way to protect your loved ones if something should happen to you.
+Combined with its exclusive group rates for physicians and high benefit amounts, this coverage is a great way to protect your loved ones if something should happen to you.

 I already have coverage through my employer.
 Do I still need this insurance?

 Your family’s financial obligations will continue, even after you’re gone.
-The benefits provided by this plan are paid in full, regardless of any other insurance you have in place, and this coverage remains yours, even if you change jobs or become self-employed.
-Although no amount of money can replace your presence in your loved ones’ lives, AMA-sponsored Level Term Life Insurance plan benefits can help provide an additional layer of financial protection when they need it most.
+The benefits provided by this life insurance are paid in full, regardless of any other insurance you have in place, and this coverage remains yours, even if you change jobs or become self-employed.
+Although no amount of money can replace your presence in your loved ones’ lives, AMA-sponsored Level Term Life Insurance benefits can help provide an additional layer of financial protection when they need it most..

 How much coverage can I apply for?

-This group plan allows you to select the amount of term life insurance coverage that best fits your family’s financial needs.
+This group policy allows you to select the amount of term life insurance coverage that best fits your family’s financial needs.
 As an eligible physician, you and your eligible spouse or domestic partner can each apply for coverage from $100,000 up to $4,000,000.
-An aggregate maximum of $6,000,000 applies to all coverage available through AMA-Sponsored Group Life Insurance plans.
+An aggregate maximum of $6,000,000 applies to all coverage available through AMA-Sponsored Group Life Insurance policies.

 How can I figure out how much my level premium will be?